kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 * We are probably forced to continue unconditionally using RSA for database certs, I'm assuming this would apply to both client and CA.
 * Ed25519 is a modern favourite for SSH, but TLS (and HSM, KMS) support is lacking.
-* Teleport derives client SSH and TLS certs from the same client keypair, supporting different algorithms for each would require larger product changes.
 * Teleport CAs use separate keypairs for SSH and TLS, they do not need to use the same algorithm.
-* Overall it looks like ECDSA with the P-256 curve is a secure, modern option with good performance and good support for all protocols (except some databases).
+* Teleport derives client SSH and TLS certs from the same client keypair, supporting different algorithms for each will require larger changes.
+* It may be time to split client SSH and TLS certs to support the popular and secure Ed25519 algorithm for SSH and the widely-suported `ECDSA_P256_SHA256` algorithm for TLS.
+This will also allows to evolve the algorithms used for each protocol independently in the future.

 ### CAs